 INDIANAPOLIS -- The onslaught is coming.
 Marilyn and John Nall can see that now.

-A week ago, their daughter, Anita, was a closely kept secret, the kid who liked sleeping at home on a water bed and who was so fanatical about recycling, she'd bring home wastepaper from school.
+A week ago, their daughter, Anita, was a closely kept secret, the kid who liked sleeping at home on a water bed and who was so fanatical about recycling, she would bring home wastepaper from school.

 Bob Costas wants to talk with her.
 A couple of agents circle her as she emerges from the pool.
 A woman peddling Power Bars is shoving a business card at her, even as she stands dripping wet, reaching for a towel.